grokthis/ucisc/docs/07_ALU.md

 Note: The increment always applies, even if the effect fails

+*(S) Sign*

+If M == 1, interpret the sign as the increment sign.

+0.sign - positive increment
+1.sign - negative increment

+If M == 0, interpret the sign as modifying the Effect instead.
+See below.

 *(E) Effect*

+If M == 1 and/or S == 0

+0.eff - Set result flags; if zero, store value
+1.eff - Set result flags; if not zero, store value 2.eff - Set result flags
+3.eff - Set result flags; store value

+If M == 0 and S == 1

-0.eff - Set overflow, carry and zero result flags; store value if zero flag already set 1.eff - Set overflow, carry and zero result flags; store value if zero flag not already set 2.eff - Store value only, leave current flags unchanged 3.eff - Set overflow, carry and zero result flags; store value
+4.eff - Set result flags; if not negative, store value 5.eff - Set result flags; if negative, store value 6.eff - Set result flags; if not overflow
+7.eff - Set result flags; if positive, store value

+Note: 4-7 are stored as 0-3 in the instruction code.
+However, in uCISC to avoid ambiguity and allow compile time checking, 4-7 are used.
+If 4-7 don't fit given the values of M and S the compiler can throw an error rather than blindly trust you know what you are doing.

 *(A) ALU opcode*